Ipmake/MailSender/README.md

    ```

 3. **Access the application**:
-   - Open your browser and go to `http://localhost:3000`
+   - Open your browser and go to `https://localhost:3000` (HTTPS with self-signed certificate)
+   - Your browser will show a security warning for the self-signed certificate - click "Advanced" and "Proceed to localhost"
    - Default admin credentials: `admin` / `admin123`

 ### Using Docker Run